 Queensland fruit fly

-Queensland fruit fly (Qfly) has been detected in Perth's southern suburbs.
+Queensland fruit fly (Qfly) has been detected in the suburbs of Como and South Perth.
 Qfly is an invasive pest which attacks more than 300 species of fruits and vegetables and could seriously impact Western Australia’s horticulture industries and home-grown produce.

 Current situation